Cr-Br1/gamebook/README.md

-# This is a react app, in order to run it you shoul run the command:
+# This is a react app, to run it you should run the command:

 ### `npm start`